ESGF/esgf.github.io/idp-registration.md

 As an example, we will assume that we are configuring a Django web application using the `mozilla-django-oidc` authentication backen.
 Since this configuration requires direct access to the web application's deployment, it can obviously only be done by someone with privileges access to the deployment (i.e. the *RP Administrator*).

-The steps for this are detailed in the _mozilla-django-oidc documentation_.
+The steps for this are detailed in the [mozilla-django-oidc documentation](https://mozilla-django-oidc.readthedocs.io/en/stable/installation.html).